Craig House, Edinburgh: Craig House Hospital

 In the 1880s, Dr Thomas Clouston, Physician Superintendent of the Edinburgh Lunatic Asylum (later the Royal Edinburgh Hospital), oversaw the purchase of Craig House by the managers of the Asylum in 1878.
 The site was intended for paying patients, and development was funded through the sale of land at the existing Asylum in Morningside.
 The new buildings at Craig House were planned by Clouston, and designed under the control of architect Sydney Mitchell in 1887 (whose father Dr Arthur Mitchell was on the board of directors at the asylum).
 The actual job architect responsible for the design was Charles Henry Greig rather than Mitchell himself, despite Mitchell being widely credited for the design.
-Work began in 1889 on the large main building, a hospital block, and three detached villas, all of which were complete by 1894.
+Work began in 1889 on the large main building, a hospital block, and three detached villas, all of which were completed by 1894.
 The main building, New Craig House, was intentionally grand, resembling a country house or hotel rather than an institution.
 It is designed in a picturesque "free Renaissance" style, with elements taken from French Renaissance architecture.
 The interiors include a great hall and a billiard room.

 From 1906 to 1914 work was executed by Mitchell's assistant Ernest Auldjo Jamieson (acting as sole partner from 1909).

 The hospital was renamed the Thomas Clouston Clinic in 1972 but, after the introduction of Care in the Community in the early 1980s, the hospital went into a period of decline and closed in the early 1990s.